Mohammed-Musab/Lazy-Data-Cleaner/README.md

 ## Custom

-A **custom configuration menu** appears after selecting the button and by pressing any option you can choose what dateset cleaning methods you want
+A **custom configuration menu** appears after selecting the button and by pressing any option you can choose what dateset cleaning methods you want.

 **CUSTOMIZABLE THREADHOLD** isn't coming yet.